 The constitution of the Company provides for two Groups of Directors, both elected in accordance with the constitution.
 Group One Directors, referred to as 'Industry Directors', must be officers, employees or associates of a member.
 Group Two Directors, referred to as 'Independent Directors' must not be officers, employees or associates of a member.
 Industry Directors are not remunerated by the Company.
 Independent Directors are remunerated by the Company, with shareholders determining the maximum annual aggregate amount of remuneration that may be provided to them at the Annual General Meeting.
-From this amount individual Directors are remunerated based on a policy of compensation towards the middle quartile of the general market, which is appropriate to the size and complexity of the Company.
 The Committee receives advice from independent experts on appropriate levels of director remuneration and guides the Board in this regard.
 The remuneration of key personnel is disclosed in note 17.